greenm01/ec4x/docs/ec4x_specs.md

 **Population Transfer Unit (PTU)**: A quantity of people and their associated cost of cargo and equipment required to colonize a planet.
 One PTU is approximately 50k souls.

-The relationship between PSU and PU is exponential.
+The relationship between PTU and PU is exponential.
 As the population grows the laws of diminishing returns take effect and the amount of production generated per individual is reduced.
 People are doing less work while the colony continues to slowly gain wealth.
 Think of gains in efficiency, productivity, and quality of life.

 This model is dis-inflationary; inflation asymptotically approaches zero over time.

-A high PSU to PU ratio is an advantage when transferring colonists from larger planets to smaller planets.
+A high PTU to PU ratio is an advantage when transferring colonists from larger planets to smaller planets.
 The mother-colony is able to contribute a relatively large number of people to the new colony without a significant loss of production to itself.
 This incentives expanding population across newly acquired planets.

-The equations (in Python) for converting PU to PSU:
+The equations (in Python) for converting PU to PTU:

 ```
-  psu = pu - 1 + np.exp(0.00657 * pu)
+  PTU = pu - 1 + np.exp(0.00657 * pu)
 ```

-Code for converting PSU back to PU:
+Code for converting PTU back to PU:

 ```
 import numpy as np
 from scipy.special import lambertw

-psu = 100000 #example
+PTU = 100000 #example

 def logsumexp(x):
     c = x.max()
     return c + np.log(np.sum(np.exp(x - c)))

-x = np.float64(657*(psu + 1)/100000)
+x = np.float64(657*(PTU + 1)/100000)

-pu = -100000/657*lambertw((657*np.exp(x - logsumexp(x)))/100000) + psu + 1
+pu = -100000/657*lambertw((657*np.exp(x - logsumexp(x)))/100000) + PTU + 1
 ```

 An Excel spreadsheet is included in the GitHub 'assets' folder to visualize the relationship.
 You need to have "Python in Excel" enabled for Excel.
 TODO: standalone Python scripts will be provided in the repo.